samjwu/ClockCrewCrock/README.md

 Strictly speaking, CCC is a clicker/incremental game, but it plays more like an interactive story (that is mostly apocryphal and entirely satirical!).

-Since I don't really like incremental games that are either endless or take a long time to finish (eg: longer than a week), this game is short and sweet (like a strawberry!).
+Since I don't really like incremental games that are either endless or take a long time to finish (eg: longer than a week), this game is short and sweet.
+(Like a strawberry!)
 You can beat it in under 5 minutes.

 ## Satire (for the game submission)